 We get another call.
 The car is registered in my wife’s name.
 They can’t take it out of the country without a signed, notarized letter form her giving permission.
 They need it now.
 My wife handwrites a letter.
 She takes her photo holding it.
 She signs it “Slava Ukraini”

 March 1st 2022 – It’s past midnight.
 We’ve stopped reading news in front of our daughter.
 She has gone to bed.
 We’re watching this dot on Telegram move closer and closer to the border.
 It moves backwards.
 Then forwards.
 And into Poland.
 We’re too exhausted to even cheer.
 We can’t imagine what it has been like for everyone in Ukraine.
 We thank Poland, we thank the fighters in Kyiv and every city in Ukraine.

 And now we’re here, today.
 I always say “Family first” and, maybe selfishly, that’s what I’ve been focussed on for the past 6 days.
 They are now safe.
 Now we’re thinking of our friends.
 Their children.
 Being forced to fight or stay with your family, which would you choose?
-The family we had New Year dinner with, they have gunfire in their garden, there’s an explosion on the horizon.
+The family we had New Year dinner with, they have gunfire in their garden, they had moved from the airport to Bucha, there’s an explosion on the horizon.
 Many people I haven’t even had the courage to call.
 They are my friends.
 The people I have beers and rum with.
 The girls my wife gives my daughter’s clothes to.